Androgynous (song)

-"Androgynous" is a song by the Replacements featured on their 1984 album Let It Be.
-The song, which has been described as "decades ahead of its time" describes in positive terms a romantic relationship between two gender non-conforming individuals, and expresses hope that in the future such people and their personal relationships will be more accepted.
+"Androgynous" is a song by the Replacements, from their 1984 album Let It Be.
+The song has been described as "decades ahead of its time" and "a total miracle."
+It describes in positive terms a romantic relationship between two gender non-conforming individuals and expresses hope that in the future such people and their personal relationships will be more accepted.
+When performing the song live, the band would often wear dresses on stage.

-Towards the end of the song, Paul Westerberg can be heard singing the words "Jefferson's Cock".
-Occasionally, the Replacements would play gigs in Minneapolis under this name, with the band members wearing dresses.
+Near the end of the song, Paul Westerberg sings the words "Jefferson's Cock."
+This is the name of an informal side project of the band, fronted by Replacements roadie Bill Sullivan.